 Some team members may feel comfortable sharing their news sooner than other team members.
 You can share your news with your Manager whenever you feel comfortable, but we recommend communicating your plan to your manager at least 2-3 months before your leave starts for workload planning purposes.
 In the meantime, familiarize yourself with the steps below and specific leave requirements in your country (if any).

-label in Time Off by Deel no less than 30 days prior to the start of your leave.
-We understand that Parental Leave dates may change, so you can edit the dates in Time Off by Deel at a later time if you need to adjust the dates of your Parental Leave.
-It's important that you submit a tentative date 30 days in advance, but some countries have their own reporting requirements.
-Please review your own [country's] (#entity-benefits) reporting requirements to ensure you are reporting your leave according to these regulations.
+30 days prior to the start of your leave Enter your Parental Leave into Time Off by Deel by selecting the Parental Leave label.
+We understand the Parental Leave dates may change, so you can edit the dates in Time Off by Deel as needed.
+It’s important that you submit the request in Deel, 30 days in advance, but some countries have their own reporting requirements.
+Please review your own country’s reporting requirements to ensure you are reporting your leave according to these regulations.

 We realize that if you are going on adoptive parental leave, a 30 day notice period may not be possible.
 In these situations, you should notify your manager as soon as possible and enter the dates in Time Off by Deel when you can.